jrfaudree/HOM/rq.md

 - Find the least common multiple of 128 and 24.
 - What is the Fundamental Theorem of Arithmetic?
 - You get a gold star if you recognize the modern terminology for the first two propositions in Book VII.

+______________________

+Section 4.4

+- Give the basics on Eratosthenes. (pronounciation, dates, location)
+- Tell us about Eratosthenes' *Geographica*.
+- Tell us about Eratosthenes' *mesolabium*.
+What was it supposed to do?
+- What is the **sieve of Eratosthenes**?
+- What is the modern estimation of the circumference of the earth in miles?
+- Give us the basics of Claudius Ptolemy. (pronounciation, dates, location)
+- The next section (4.5) is about Archimedes.
+Find his dates and location and explain why Ptolemy is in section 4.4.
+- What is the topic of Ptolemy's *Almagest*?
+What is its significance.
+- What is the topic of Ptolemy's *Geographical Dictionary* and its significance?
+-

 <div style="padding-bottom: 40px"></div>